ASCSA policy on individual membership fees and benefits for members of Cooperating Institutions

 Room and Board

-Members, who wish to live in Loring Hall, must submit a request to Niamh Michalopoulou, Loring Hall Manager, no later than June 1 so that a place may be reserved.
+Members, who wish to live in Loring Hall, must submit a request to Niamh Michalopoulou, Loring Hall Manager, no later than June 1 for the next academic year so that a place may be reserved.
+You may contact her as soon as you know your travel plans.
 Room prices for 2016-2017 students in Loring Hall for the full academic year are as follows:

 For Student Members: